why is love island so good?

 To date there’s only been one same-sex hook up, in 2016, when Sophie Gradon and Katie Salmon paired up.
 However, the rules of the show won out, and they were ordered into hetero couplings.
 And besides, Sophie eventually went on to confess to doing the entire thing for attention, tweeting: “After Tom [her longest pairing on the show] left I played the game.
 Nothing about me and Katie was genuine at all, thought she was a cool girl -- but that's it.
 Katie knew I was playing the game to win for me and Tom.”

-It’s a shame, because it’s important for people -- both queer and straight -- to see queer people -- real queer people, on TV, to realize that their love is just like any other love, that it comes with the same heartaches and thrills, just a few more obstacles sometimes.
-But queer couples won’t work on a show built on straight dating behaviors.
+It’s a shame, because it’s important for people -- both queer and straight -- to see queer people -- real queer people, on TV, to realise that their love is just like any other love, that it comes with the same heartaches and thrills, just a few more obstacles sometimes.
+But queer couples won’t work on a show built on straight dating behaviours.

 Making the villa single-sex could put off whichever sex isn’t represented, yet featuring concurrent couplings of lesbians and gays all in the same house, apart from maligning other people under the queer umbrella, would mean not everyone is invested in the same game of love.
 And the whole point is that everyone’s in it together.